 This blog is supported by its readers.
 This post contains Amazon affiliate links, and I may receive a commission if you click at no extra cost.
 Affiliate Disclosure

 AGE & GENDER

-Hormonal disruptions, such as menopause, are considered a factor in developing Fibromyalgia later in life.
-Being diagnosed with Fibromyalgia when you're middle-aged is statistically higher than any other age group.
+Hormonal disruptions, such as menopause, are considered factors in developing fibromyalgia later in life.
+Being diagnosed with fibromyalgia when you're middle-aged is statistically higher than in any other age group.

 Fibromyalgia is much more common in women, and women experience wide-ranging hormonal changes during menopause.
-It is thought that some women who have Fibromyalgia may also have low levels of the human growth hormone, causing muscle pain.
+So one thought is that some women who have fibromyalgia may also have low human growth hormone levels, causing muscle pain.

 Many medical professionals now believe that stress or some muscle trauma (minor damage) may initially trigger the vicious cycle of pain and extreme fatigue that sufferers are all too familiar with experiencing.

 Other theories indicate that fibromyalgia may result from various factors, including emotional or physical stress, low serotonin levels, and sleep disorders.

 There is also speculation that a person's inability to produce natural pain blockers (endorphins) or elevated levels of a chemical termed substance P may also cause.

 The body releases the substance P in response to stressors.
 It triggers hormonal responses, including a heightened pain response to stimulate us to move away from danger.